barbagroup/snake-repro/MesnardBarba-CiSE.md

 > ### Definition of reproducible research
 > The literature is rife with confused and sometimes contradictory meanings for reproducible research, reproducibility, replicability, repetition, etc.
 > It is thus worth clarifying what we mean by these terms and why we've chosen this meaning.
-> The term "reproducible research" in reference to computational studies that can be reproduced by other scientists was introduced by goephysics professor Jon Claerbout in the 1990s.
+> The term "reproducible research" in reference to computational studies that can be reproduced by other scientists was introduced by geophysics professor Jon Claerbout in the 1990s.
 > An early volume of CiSE published an article about the reproducible-research environment they created in his group at Stanford.^(6)
 > Their goal was complete documentation of scientific computations, in such a way that a reader can reproduce all the results and figures in a paper using the author-provided computer programs and raw data.
 > This ability requires open data and open-source software, and for this reason the _reproducibility_ movement is closely linked with the _open science_ movement.